a14e/droxporter/Readme.md

 ## Primary use case

-The droxporter exporter is best suited for personal or small projects when there's no time to set up [node_exporter](https://github.com/prometheus/node_exporter) on all machines.
+The droxporter exporter is best suited for personal or small projects when there's no time to set up [node_exporter](https://github.com/prometheus/node_exporter) on all machines or if you are interested in metrics on apps.
 You can install a simple exporter on a single node and not worry for some time.
 To understand our limitations, see the next section.

 ## Limitations